oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

    After updating the custom rules, run `terraform apply` again and the routing rules in the Admin region will be updated.

 1. **Check rules**
-   Navigate to the Network Visualizer page to check your connectivity and routing rules:
+   Navigate to the **Network Visualizer** page to check your connectivity and routing rules:

    {% imgx aligncenter assets/oS_bZ4lnAounnM_lgBGELg.png 1200 390 "Network connectivity across regions" "Network connectivity across regions" %}

 1. **TCP requests**
    Next, in *each* region-managed VCN's control plane NSG, add an ingress to accept TCP requests from source CIDR 10.0.0.0/16 (Admin) and destination port 6443.
-This is for the Admin cluster to be able to communicate with the Managed Cluster's control plane.
+This is so that the Admin cluster can be able to communicate with the Managed Cluster's control plane.

    {% imgx aligncenter assets/UbwGSoe2twNSHayNM4YfRg.png 1200 359 "Additional ingress security rule in each managed cluster's control plane NSG" "Additional ingress security rule in each managed cluster's control plane NSG" %}

 ## Operational Convenience

 For convenience, we'd like to be able to execute most of our operations from the Admin operator host.
 To do this, we first need to obtain the `kubeconfig` of each cluster and then merge them together on the Admin operator.
-At the moment, this step isn't quite so convenient itself, since you'll have to perform it manually, but we're working to improve this in the future:
+At the moment, this step isn't quite so convenient itself, since you'll have to perform it manually, but we're working to improve this in the future.

+### Obtain `kubeconfigs`

 1. Navigate to *each* managed cluster's page and select **Access cluster**.
-2. Copy the second command which allows you get the `kubeconfig` for that cluster:
+1. Copy the second command which allows you get the `kubeconfig` for that cluster:

       ```console
       oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.... --file $HOME/.kube/configsyd --region ap-sydney-1 --token-version 2.0.0  --kube-endpoint PRIVATE_ENDPOINT